scrapy/scrapy/docs/topics/exporters.rst

       multi-valued fields, if found.
    :type include_headers_line: str

-    :param errors: The optional string that specifies how encoding and decoding errors are to be handled.
+   :param errors: The optional string that specifies how encoding and decoding
-        For more information see `documentation <https://docs.python.org/3/library/io.html#io.TextIOWrapper>`_.
+      errors are to be handled.
+For more information see :class:`io.TextIOWrapper`.
    :type errors: str

    The additional keyword arguments of this ``__init__`` method are passed to the :class:`BaseItemExporter` ``__init__`` method, and the leftover arguments to the